A Simple Guide to After-Tax 401(k) Contributions

-Many 401(k) plans these days offer the ability to contribute above and beyond the maximum annual limit ($19,000 in 2019) by utilizing an after-tax account.
+Many 401(k) plans these days offer the ability to contribute above and beyond the maximum annual limit ($19,500 in 2020) by utilizing an after-tax account.
 As of 2015, about 48% of all 401(k) plans offered this feature, but many plan participants are unaware of its existence or just don’t understand it.
 Yet, for those already maxing out all other retirement accounts, the after-tax portion of a 401(k) provides an excellent vehicle for additional retirement savings.
 Despite the name, however, after-tax contributions are not Roth contributions.
 In fact, the rules are somewhat different than both pre-tax and Roth contributions, so it’s essential to familiarize yourself with how to use an account of this nature before making contributions.
-Fortunately, we’ve cut through the noise for you in this simple guide to after-tax 401(k) contributions.
+Fortunately, we’ve cut through the noise for you in this simple guide on after-tax 401(k) contributions.

 The Back Story